junichi11/netbeans-wordpress-plugin/README.md

 ### Upgrade Notification

-Check current and latest version number when WordPress project is opened.
+Check whether new versions (for core, plugin and theme) are available when WordPress project is opened.
-Furthermore, we can upgrade(run core update, core update-db) WordPress with notification window if we are setting wp-cli.
+Furthermore, we can upgrade(run core update, core update-db, e.t.c.)
+WordPress with notification window if we are setting wp-cli.

 If you don't want to check that, please uncheck `Check new version when project is opened` at Options.